 Habitat: Where to Find the Pine Beetle

-The pine beetle is true to its name and lives in pine forests, including Pinus trees and ponderosa pines.
+The pine beetle is true to its name and lives in pine forests.
 Although this species is highly adaptable to high altitudes, they prefer lower altitudes with moderate temperatures.

 Their life history suggests they used to steer clear of cold temperatures because they couldn’t survive the cold.
-However, with global warming, the winters don’t affect them as much as they used to, which is causing significant damage in previously unaffected areas.
+However, with climate change, the winters don’t affect them as much as they used to, which is causing significant damage in previously unaffected areas.

 They tend to infest weaker trees that are suffering from disease, injury, overcrowding, old age, and fire damage.
 However, if pine beetles are abundant in one area, they will infest healthy trees in the surrounding area.

-Because of this behavior, pinus trees are severely affected, and it’s detrimental to the forest ecosystem.
-In addition, they inhabit:
+Because of this behavior, conifer trees and shrubs, specifically those in the genus Pinus, are severely affected, and it’s detrimental to the forest ecosystem.
+Species frequently attacked by the pine beetle are the following:

 - Limber pines